CumulusNetworks/docs/content/cumulus-netq-42/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 ### View Devices with the Most Unestablished LLDP Sessions

-You can identify switches and hosts that are experiencing difficulties establishing LLDP sessions; both currently and in the past, using the NetQ UI.
+You can identify switches and hosts experiencing difficulties establishing LLDP sessions&mdash;both currently and in the past&mdash;using the NetQ UI.

 To view switches with the most unestablished LLDP sessions:

 1. Open the large Network Services|All LLDP Sessions card.

-2. Select **Switches with Most Unestablished Sessions** from the filter above the table.
+2. Select **Switches with Most Unestablished Sessions**.

-    The table content sorts by this characteristic, listing nodes with the most unestablished LLDP sessions at the top.
+    The table lists nodes with the most unestablished LLDP sessions at the top.
 Scroll down to view those with the fewest unestablished sessions.

     {{<figure src="/images/netq/ntwk-svcs-all-lldp-large-summary-tab-most-unestab-300.png" width="500">}}

 Where to go next depends on what data you see, but a few options include:

-- Change the time period for the data to compare with a prior time.
+- Changing the time period and comparing the data with a prior time.
 If the same switches are consistently indicating the most unestablished sessions, you might want to look more carefully at those switches using the Switches card workflow to determine probable causes.
 Refer to {{<link title="Monitor Switch Performance">}}.
-- Click **Show All Sessions** to investigate all LLDP sessions with events in the full screen card.
+- Selecting **Show All Sessions** to investigate all LLDP sessions with events in the full screen card.

 ### View LLDP Configuration Information for a Given Device